geokshitij/geokshitij.github.io/README.md

 - If you can imagine it, you can already do it.
 - Hate the crime, but love the criminal.
 - The concepts of good and bad are not inherent in reality; they are human constructs shaped by perspectives, experiences, and cultural contexts.
+- Most people are kind and willing to help if you simply ask.

 ## is data-driven science a good new approach in hydrology?